-In the following instructional video, Stephan Kesting teaches doing a gi brabo choke from the half guard position.
+Stephan Kesting teaches doing a gi brabo choke from the half-guard position in the following instructional video.

 Source: Stephan Kesting

 Wait!
-In the following sections, you will learn how to perform a brabo choke in gi and no-gi from various Brazilian jiu-jitsu positions.
+The following sections will teach how to perform a brabo choke in gi and no-gi from various Brazilian jiu-jitsu positions.
 In addition, you’ll discover some interesting facts about this jiu-jitsu strangle variant that you should be aware of before you try it out on your friends.

 Moreover, the attacker will apply tremendous pressure using his hands and upper body on his opponent’s carotid arteries when performing this technique.
 Thus, the brabo choke submission falls under the blood chokes family, like other BJJ gi chokes.

 - Begin focusing on opening the opponent’s lapel.
-First but, make sure to maintain good shoulder pressure on the opponent’s head to prevent him from facing you or escaping from you.
+But first, maintain good shoulder pressure on the opponent’s head to prevent him from facing you or escaping from you.

 - Raise the opponent’s shoulder a little bit and drive your hand behind his back while simultaneously lowering your shoulder on his jaw.
 As a result, these moves will leave the opponent’s underhook very weak, and you will make it challenging for him to create space.